percona/percona-server-mongodb-operator/source/replication.rst

 ``SERVICE_EXPORT_NAME.NAMESPACE.svc.clusterset.local``.

-.. note:: This means that ServiceExports with the same name and namespace will be recignized as a single combined Service.
+.. note:: This means that ServiceExports with the same name and namespace will be recognized as a single combined Service.

 MCS can charge cross-site replication with additional limitations specific to the cloud provider.
 For example, GKE demands all participating Pods to be in the